Liquid-Legal-Institute/Common-Legal-Platform/ImplementationConcept.md

 1. Encapsulate inner-working of a component
 2. Offer functionality via open and non-proprietary interfaces
-3. Data exchange using standardized and well-documented format or schema
+3. Data exchange using a standardized, well-documented, and publicly described format or schema
 4. Avoid dependencies to systems outside of the CLP
-5. Minimize downward dependencies (i.e. components should have minimal dependencies to a component from a lower layer) e.g. a component from the application layer should have only the minimum of dependencies on a component from the data layer
+5. Minimize downward dependencies: i.e. components should have minimal dependencies to a component from a lower layer (e.g. a component from the application layer should have only the minimum of dependencies on a component from the data layer)
-6. No upward dependencies (i.e. components should have no dependencies to a component from a higher layer) e.g. a component from data layer should not depend on a component from application layer
+6. No upward dependencies: i.e. components should have no dependencies to a component from a higher layer (e.g. a component from data layer should not depend on a component from application layer)
 7. Secure and encrypted data exchange

-If required, authentication and access control using standardized mechanisms (e.g. LDAP, Single Sign-on, etc.)
+8. If required, authentication and access control using standardized mechanisms (e.g. LDAP, Single Sign-on, etc.)

 ## The Liquid Legal Institute e.V.
 The Liquid Legal Institute e.V. is a non-profit organization incorporated as a registered association (eingetragener Verein) under the laws of Germany.
 Its purpose, as defined in the articles of association, is to research and promote new ways of thinking and new technologies and other innovations in the legal ecosystem, i.e. so-called Legal Transformation.
 It is made up of members who belong to different stakeholder groups, including corporates, law firms, legal tech start-ups and individuals.